By Ariel C. Emberton, staff writer/photographer, Office of University Communications

 CAMPBELLSVILLE, Ky. – Campbellsville University is making new strides in her continuing recognition and implementing diversity.
 A presidential committee is bringing various facets of the university together.

-“The Diversity Policy Committee is a group working to address diversity concerns, issues and initiatives for the university,” Dr. Michael V. Carter, president of Campbellsville University, said.
+“The Diversity Policy Committee is a group working to address diversity concerns, issues and initiatives for the university,” Dr. H. Keith Spears, senior vice president and assistant to the president, said.
 “I am pleased that Dr. John Chowning, executive assistant to the president for government, community and constituent relations, will be leading this important university team.”

 The group was established in June and is working to build on the university’s past record of diversity and inclusion and to be more intentional on addressing the needs and concerns of Blacks and other underrepresented minority groups within the CU family including students, faculty, staff, coaches and alumni.

 Before the Diversity Policy Committee, the university had the Learning to Live Together (LTLT) committee and the Community and Diversity Committee.
 Chowning said the new Diversity Policy Committee is a presidential level initiative which reflects that this is a priority for Campbellsville University.

 Chowning said the purpose of the committee is to focus attention on the multiple and complex issues related to diversity and community within the Campbellsville University family.